samliew/se-electionbot/README.md

 ## Mod-only commands

-Moderators can also make use of these commands *(reqires mention)* to help moderate the chat room:
+Moderators can also make use of these commands *(requires mention)* to help moderate the chat room:
 - commands
 - say *message*
 - alive